runthings-dev/runthings-current-year-shortcode/readme.md

 https://github.com/rtpHarry/EmptyMediaTitle-Wordpress/

 # Changelog

+1.2.0 - 29th May 2023

+- Update year examples to 2023

 1.1.0 - 19th February 2022

 - Added licence
 - Updated plugin meta
 - Added readme file
 - Initial public release

 1.0.0 - 25th August 2021

 - Internal release

 # Licence
 This plugin is licenced under GPL 3, and is free to use on personal and